RinG1365/Explore-Medicare-API/README.md

 # Explore-Medicare-API
-This is an application used to retrieved data from medicare API
+This is an application used to retrieved supplier data from medicare API by using the API endpoint.